GongWenwuu/GongWenwuu.github.io/index.md

 ## News and Updates

+- **July 2025：**Happy to be sponsored by the China Postdoctoral Science Foundation, 模型和数据双驱动的低秩张量分解研究.
 - **Sep 2024：**Happy to be sponsored by the SUSTech Presidential Postdoctoral Fellowship.
 - **May 2024：**I successfully passed my PhD research defense.
 If you are interested in my PhD research, please review the <a href="https://GongWenwuu.github.io/mypaper/thesis/Tucker-TC.pdf"> slides </a>.
 - **Dec.
 2023：**One conference paper has been accepted by <a href="https://2024.ieeeicassp.org/"> ICASSP 2024 </a>.